tensorflow/community/rfcs/20181016-replicator.md

     """

   def merge_call(merge_fn, *args, **kwargs):
-    """Merge args across replicas and run `merge_fn` in a cross-replica context."""
+    """Merge args across replicas and run `merge_fn` in a cross-replica context.

+    IMPORTANT: The ordering of `merge_call`s must be identical in all replicas.
+See class docstring.
+    """
 ```

 #### AggregationType enum